CakeorPastry/cakestudio/R.md

 "Who is this?
 Hmm the glasses are familiar.
 This face is familiar."
 Then I was like...
 "No way..."
 It was that mf huzz...
 WHAT WAS MF DOING EARLY 🥀
 Mf was studying 🤫
 FOR EXAMS
+ARGHHH 😈
+Vemeer said, "Wow those who come early for reading"
+Mf was reading only tuition papers 🤫
+AND BRO THE KEKMA/FUNNY THING IS (to me) MF WAS SUPER LOCKED IN.
+YOU KNOW WHEN PPL R LIKE STRESSING, THEY SIT, BEND DOWN AND STARE DEEEEEEP INTO THEIR BOOKS AND STUFF??
+MF WAS DOING THAT
+V: And we were clocked